Over the years these little beauties have raised some eyebrows. Below are the responses I currently have to these questions.

 Such a good question!

-I’ve learned that every woman’s womb is variable in size, shape and weight based on several factors:
+I’ve learned that every woman’s womb is unique: it’s variable in size, shape and weight based on several factors:

 – stage in womb life (pre-pubescent? ovulating? menstruating? pregnant? postpartum? menopausal?)